Efficiency-of-RELAX/CYP8B1/README.md

 ## Effect of gaps on detecting Relaxed Selection by RELAX <img src="http://www.hyphy.org/images/logo.svg" title="RELAX by HyPhy" width="40" height="40">

-The objective of this assignment is to analyze the effect of **'gaps'** and **'number of species used'** in detecting relaxed selection by [RELAX](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4327161/) in terms of :
+The objective of this assignment is to analyze the effect of **gaps** and **number of species** in efficiency of detecting relaxed selection by [RELAX](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4327161/) in terms of :
 - number of gaps
 - length of gaps
 - number of species.